Although limited, I now have availability for in-person sessions in East Dulwich - both daytime and evening. Online sessions are also available.

 It takes great courage to come to therapy and talk about your difficulties, but together we can explore your world, your feelings, your behaviours and identify underlying issues and your potential for growth and change.
 The move to invest in yourself will be rewarding and worthwhile.

-Prior to training and practicing as a psychotherapist, I worked for 25-years in the private sector, initially in the UK and then the US, where I lived for many years.
-The industry I worked in reinforced my interest in psychology and the relationship between emotions and behaviour and it gave me insight on the emotional and personal toll working in a corporate environment can sometimes take.
+Prior to training and practicing as a psychotherapist, I worked for 25-years in the private sector, specifically advertising and strategic communications, initially in the UK and then the US, where I lived for many years.
+While the advertising industry reinforced my interest in psychology and the relationship between emotions and behaviour, it provided me with experience on the emotional, personal, and 'imposter' toll working in a corporate environment can sometimes take.

-Living outside of the UK – my country of birth - for many years has also provided me with some insight on the toll a sense of ‘otherness’ or being an ‘outsider’ can take, too.
+Living outside of the UK – my country of birth - for many years has also provided me with some insight on the toll a sense of ‘otherness’ can take.

 Training, qualifications & experience